Pazin: 16th to 18th centuries

-By 1500, the city of Pazin, with a population of around 1500 people.
+By 1500, the city of Pazin had a population of around 1500 people.
 The head of the comune, and elected representative, did not bear the title of zupano (župan), but that of gastaldo.
 He was elected by the twelve counselors of the so-called Banca, and to operate needed the confirmation, or captain investment.
 His coadiutori (literally, coadjutors, collaborators) were usually called the giudici rettori.
 A public notary with Imperial authority acted as chancellor of the comune, stipulating its acts and contracts.